gitlabhq/gitlabhq/doc/api/notes.md

 + `issue_id` (required) - The ID of a project issue
 + `note_id` (required) - The ID of an issue note

-Return values:

-+ `200 Ok` on success and the single issue note
-+ `401 Unauthorized` if user is not authenticated
-+ `404 Not Found` if project ID, issue ID or note ID is not found

 ### Create new issue note